Facilities serving patients who reside in one or more designated shortage areas

 To apply for a waiver, the applicant must first obtain a waiver review number from the United States Department of State (USDOS).
 Please follow the instructions for a “Request by a Designated State Department of Health, or its equivalent”.
 Please insure that your waiver review number is on each page submitted in support of your application and provide an indication on the cover page of the application that it should be considered as a "Flex Application".

-The waiver application shall consist of the following and be sent directly to this office:
+The waiver application shall consist of the following:

 A completed Data Sheet which may be downloaded at USDOS;

 A statement on facility letterhead from the chief administrative officer of a Connecticut health care setting indicating the name of the facility, the name of the physician on whose behalf the application in being submitted, the name of the facility contact person and such person’s telephone/fax numbers and email address;

 Legible copies of all DS-2019 (formerly IAP-66) forms issued to the applicant;

 Evidence that efforts to recruit an American physician have failed (i.e. copies of advertisements for vacant positions);